 back to Real Lives

 As I have been preparing and praying for my baptism, one word has been constant throughout each thought and prayer: love.
-I am as excited, committed and happy today as I was as a bride on my wedding day 5 years ago.
+I am as excited, committed and happy today as I was as a bride on my wedding day in 2007.
 As I did then, I know this is the right thing for me and the right time.
 This is my chance to celebrate and share the profound love of my God.

 My baptism is my chance to tell you about my love for my God and His all-encompassing, unconditional love for me.
 How blessed am I?!!
 I have been forgiven my sins and mistakes I have made and also, those I have yet to make.
 I have known so much love in my life and as I reflect, God’s hand was present in every day and every event, guiding, reassuring, rescuing and comforting.
 The open, honest, truthful love of close friends who will laugh and cry with me is a gift that can only be God-given.